Yardanico/cosmonim/README.md

 Now you can actually compile the first example with:
 ```
-# Compile an ELF binary
+# Compile the ELF binary
 nim c -d:danger --opt:size -o:hello.elf hello.nim

 # Get the actual portable executable